 For the Beginner

 Short of that, a great gift for a beginner triathlete is an instructional video or book to help them gain the right technique from the start.
 We recommend the Total Immersion Open Water Swim DVD (with a discount if you use our code TWSTI), which will teach them the fundamentals of swimming in a lake and give them more confidence and better form in the water.
-Couple that with the Triathlete’s Training Bible, a go-to guide by Joe Friel for the basics of triathlon training, and you’ll have your newbie on the track to a successful first race.
+Couple that with a beginner-oriented tri book like Your First Triathlon Guide, and you’ll have your newbie on the track to a successful first race.

 For the Intermediate

 The intermediate triathlete has probably done a few triathlons, and is indicating that they enjoy the sport and may make it a more serious hobby.
 You can help them by giving them something that most triathletes don’t immediately buy for themselves, a triathlon transition bag.
 This is the bag that triathletes use on race day and is made specifically for the gear you use during a race.
 A good race bag, for example, will have a place for the bike helmet and a waterproof area for a wet wetsuit.
 We Recommend going with a high-end bag that will last for years, our favorite being the Blueseventy Helix bag.
 It comes highly rated by serious triathletes and is manufactured by a maker who produces quality products.
 We have one and use it for much more than triathlon.
 It converts from a backpack to a duffle with ease, so while it is perfect for race day, it is just a great all around bag to have ready for anything.

 For someone who is aspiring to get to the next level and plans to train hard, precision is key.
 A good triathlon watch will help track times, distances, speeds, and even heart rates on training runs and rides.
 A couple of them even are safe to take in the pool.
 You will need to spend a few bucks, but a multisport or trip watch can be a great gift for triathletes who take their training seriously.